While Flower, Sun, and Rain was ultimately published by Victor, averting a crisis, Grasshopper Manufacture was still stuck without a publisher.

 As he stated in his Denfami interview, discussing the speed of the various animations with Mikami helped Suda conceptualize the idea of “action” in games, which would eventually lead to him experimenting with different combat systems in his later career.
 It should be noted that, at this point, the only games he worked on that had any sort of combat were Super Fire Pro Wrestling III and Special, and the systems in those games were just an evolution of what Masato Masuda had created for the first two titles.
 Until the end of development, Suda actually felt unsure about the system he created, wondering if he should transform it into something more akin to a western FPS.
 It was again Mikami who pushed Suda into trusting his own vision, retaining the on-rails movement.

-Hideki Kamiya’s Viewtiful Joe was eventually ported on PlayStation 2 in August of 2004, breaking the initial premise that the Capcom Five would be exclusive to Nintendo’s console.
+Hideki Kamiya’s Viewtiful Joe was eventually ported on PlayStation 2 in August of 2004, breaking the initial promise that the Capcom Five would be exclusive to Nintendo’s console.
 For the same reason, it was ultimately decided that killer7 would receive a simultaneous release on both the Gamecube and the PlayStation 2.

-January 2005 saw the release of Resident Evil 4, in itself very different from its initial proposal; While it has been reported several times that Mikami was quite hands-off during the production of killer7, some overlap did exists between the two projects.
-Resident Evil 4 features an enemy called the Regenerator, which is remarkably similar to a Heaven Smile in appearance and functionality: Both enemies are grotesque humanoids who would slowly advance towards the player, and could be taken down by shooting their weak spot for massive damage, which in killer7 can be seen by making the Heaven Smiles visible through the use of the Vision Ring, while in RE4 would necessitate an infra-red scope.
+Resident Evil 4 features an enemy called the Regenerator, which is remarkably similar to a Heaven Smile in appearance and functionality: both enemies are grotesque humanoids who would slowly advance towards the player, and could be taken down by shooting their weak spot for massive damage, which in killer7 can be seen by making the Heaven Smiles visible through the use of the Vision Ring, while in RE4 would necessitate an infra-red scope.
 In fact, the very idea of having invisible enemies hearkens back to Mikami’s design of the original Resident Evil’s remake.

 The game also included a handgun called “Killer7”, which in itself is a modified Colt M1911 meant to imitate Kaede Smith’s weapon.